-Colors from your garden
+Colours from your garden

 Generally, when thinking of gardening, one will think of flowers for beauty and vegetables to eat.

-Until 1850 the only way to dye fabric was using plants.
+Until 1850 the only way to dye fabric was by using plants.
 The old textile workers didn’t write their recipes down because of the competition, which is a pity of course.

 If you want to use your own garden for dyeing plants you can make two choices: